lobophf/happy/docs/CONTRIBUTING.md

 * [Git Commit Messages](#git-commit-messages)

 ## What should I know before I get started?
-Happy is an application that connects people to orphanages to make children's day happier.
+Happy is an application that connects people to orphanages to make the day of children happier.

 ## How Can I Contribute?
 ### Reporting bugs
 If you run into an error or bug with the project:
 * Open an issue at https://github.com/lobophf/happy/issues
 * Include reproduction steps that someone else can follow to recreate the bug or error on their own.
-* Provide details like operating system and compiler versions.
+* Provide details like operating system.

 ### Developing happy
 Well, this application was developed only for training in a Bootcamp.
 So I have no plans to add new features and would like to keep it untouched.
-However, if you want to contribute by fixing bugs or types mistakes, just fork this repository, create a side branch and open a pull request.
+However, if you want to contribute by fixing bugs or grammar mistakes, just fork this repository, create a side branch and open a pull request.

 ## Styleguides